challayogeswar/agentforge/REPRODUCIBILITY.md

-# REPRODUCIBILITY.md — 100% Guaranteed Setup Guide
+# REPRODUCIBILITY.md — Setup Guide

 > Guarantee: Follow these exact steps → AgentForge will run perfectly on any machine (Windows, macOS, Linux) or on Kaggle with zero cost.

 Tested & validated on:
 - Windows 11 · macOS 14 Sonoma · Ubuntu 22.04 / 24.04
 - Python 3.10 · 3.11 · 3.12
-- Date: November 29, 2025
 - Success rate when instructions followed exactly: 100%

 ---